Balinese Cat Breed Profile

 Keeping Them Happy

-If Balinese cats are kept in pairs, they can deal with being left alone all day but will expect attention in the evening at least.
+If they're are kept in pairs, they can deal with being left alone all day but will expect attention in the evening at least.

 - Very intelligent

 - Beautiful fur

 - Needs a lot of exercise

 The Balinese looks just like the Siamese - apart from the different coat lengths.
 No wonder, as they were actually bred from the Siamese.
 The two breeds are similar in more than just looks.
 They also have very similar characters.